Conway's Game of Life: Pattern taxonomy

 Smaller patterns were later found that also exhibit infinite growth.
 All three of the patterns shown below grow indefinitely.
 The first two create a single block-laying switch engine: a configuration that leaves behind two-by-two still life blocks as it translates itself across the game's universe.
 The third configuration creates two such patterns.
 The first has only ten live cells, which has been proven to be minimal.
 The second fits in a five-by-five square, and the third is only one cell high.

 Later discoveries included other guns, which are stationary, and which produce gliders or other spaceships; puffer trains, which move along leaving behind a trail of debris; and rakes, which move and emit spaceships.
-Gosper also constructed the first pattern with an asymptotically optimal quadratic growth rate, called a breeder or lobster, which worked by leaving behind a trail of guns.
+Gosper also constructed the first pattern with an asymptotically optimal quadratic growth rate, called a breeder, which worked by leaving behind a trail of guns.

 It is possible for gliders to interact with other objects in interesting ways.
 For example, if two gliders are shot at a block in a specific position, the block will move closer to the source of the gliders.
 If three gliders are shot in just the right way, the block will move farther away.
 This sliding block memory can be used to simulate a counter.
 It is possible to construct logic gates such as AND, OR, and NOT using gliders.
 It is possible to build a pattern that acts like a finite-state machine connected to two counters.
 This has the same computational power as a universal Turing machine, so the Game of Life is theoretically as powerful as any computer with unlimited memory and no time constraints; it is Turing complete.
 In fact, several different programmable computer architectures have been implemented in the Game of Life, including a pattern that simulates Tetris.